 How to Make Chicken Tikka Masala

-2. Add the tomato paste, tomato sauce, and spices – add the tomato paste and tomato sauce to the pot and whisk to combine, then stir in the garam masala, turmeric powder, coriander, cumin, sea salt, and red pepper flakes.
+Step 2: Add the tomato paste and tomato sauce to the pot and whisk to combine, then stir in the garam masala, turmeric powder, coriander, cumin, sea salt, and red pepper flakes.

-3. Add the chicken to the Instant Pot, seal, and cook – add the chicken to the pot, stir to combine, then seal the lid and set to cook for 18 minutes.
+Step 3: Add the chicken to the pot, stir to combine, then seal the lid and set to cook for 18 minutes.

 two servings of tikka masala and white rice (one on a plate, and one in a bowl that's sitting on a plate) next to a small bowl of chopped cilantro and a small bowl of sliced raw jalapenos